 We develop and edit educational materials for language training and test preparation, such as books, software, CD-ROMs, magazines and other periodicals.
 We distribute these materials through various distribution channels, consisting of our classrooms and bookstores as well as third-party distributors.
-In the fiscal year ended May 31, 2014, we developed and edited about 200 titles and distributed over 11.6 million books authored or licensed by us in China.
+In the fiscal year ended May 31, 2015, we developed and edited about 182 titles and distributed approximately 12.3 million books authored or licensed by us in China.
 Most of the materials distributed by us are education-related and include the materials that we use in our courses and titles that we market for use in English language area.

 Our extensive distribution channels have attracted international education content providers to cooperate with us in distributing localized versions of their materials in China.
-We currently have arrangements with ETS, HMH, Cambridge University Press, Cambridge English Language Assessment, The McGraw-Hill Companies, Pearson Education, Oxford University Press, McMillan, Harper Collins, Barron's or their respective authorized local publishers, to develop and distribute localized versions of selected educational materials in China, some of which bear both our logo and the original publisher's logo.
+We currently have arrangements with British Council, Cengage Learning, Coursera, Monash College Pty Ltd, NCUK, International Baccalaureate, Bell Education, ETS, HMH, Cambridge University Press, Cambridge English Language Assessment, The McGraw-Hill Companies, Pearson Education, Oxford University Press, Harper Collins, or their respective authorized local publishers, to develop and distribute localized versions of selected educational materials in China, some of which bear both our logo and the original publisher's logo.
 We plan to establish additional strategic relationships with leading international education content providers to enrich our content offerings.